The Movie Beijing Doesn’t Want You to See | Yan Ma

 I actually got one of this right in my neighborhood, like one minute walk from my house.

-And I say, Oh, one of them is actually right in front of my house.
+And I say, oh, one of them is actually right in front of my house.

 What is that actually?

-And they have overseas operators will, you know, will help.
+They have overseas operators will help.

-Again, sort of, you know, we we hear about the Chinese police stations and so forth, but you don't, you know, it doesn't hit home.
+Again, sort of, you know, we hear about the Chinese police stations and so forth, but you don't, you know, it doesn't hit home.

 It hits home a lot more when it's one minute away from your home and you're making a film that's critical of the Chinese Communist Party.